-Explore contemporary works of sculpture, painting, photography, metals, ceramics, graphic design, and digital media during Parkland College’s Art and Design Faculty Exhibition, opening Monday, Aug.
-19 at the Parkland Art Gallery.
+Explore contemporary works of sculpture, painting, photography, metals, ceramics, and graphic design during the 2015 Parkland College Art and Design Faculty Exhibition, opening Monday, Aug.
+24 at the Giertz Gallery.

-Fall gallery hours are Monday through Thursday, 10 a.m.-7 p.m.; Friday, 10 a.m.-3 p.m.; and Saturday, noon-2 p.m.
-The gallery will be closed on Monday, September 2 for Labor Day.
+Fall gallery hours are Monday through Thursday, 10 a.m. to 7 p.m. and Saturday, noon to 2 p.m.
+The gallery will be closed Monday, Sept.
+7 for Labor Day.
 To find the gallery when classes are in session, we suggest using the M6 parking lot on the north corner of the campus.
 Enter through any door and follow the ramps uphill to the highest point of the first floor, where the gallery is located.
 The gallery windows overlook the outdoor fountain area.

 This program is partially supported by a grant from the Illinois Arts Council, a state agency.
 Parkland is a section 504/ADA-compliant institution.
 For accommodation, call 217/351-2505.

 [Image Info: Craig McMonigal, Untitled/Viewer/Voyeur Series, 2014, 20x15, digital print]